openxla/stablehlo/docs/spec_draft.md

 defined as $\sqrt(a^2 + b^2)$.

-For n-bit signed integer, the absolute value of $-2^{n-1}$ is implementation defined and one of the followings:
+For n-bit signed integer, the absolute value of $-2^{n-1}$ is implementation defined and one of the following:

   * Saturation to $2^{n-1}-1$
   * $-2^n-1$